MicrosoftDocs/dynamics-365-ai/ai-docs/sales/create-insight-cards-flow.md

 In this procedure, we will show as an example how to create an insight to act when a property is updated.
 Let’s create the **When property is updated, create an insight to act** card.

+> [!NOTE]
+> To create custom insight cards with the assistant studio, ensure that Microsoft Power Automate is installed.

 1. Sign in to **Dynamics 365 Sales** and go to the **Sales Hub** app.

 2. Go to **Change area** and select **Sales Insights settings**.